 Year 11 Specialist Mathematics Units 1 and 2

 In Specialist Mathematics Units 1 and 2, you will study mathematics in depth.
 The course emphasis is on concepts, skills and processes related to mathematical structure, modelling, problem solving and reasoning.
 In addition, you will investigate a broad range of mathematical applications.
-You will also develop a sound background for further studies in mathematics and mathematics-related fields that are utilised in for further studies in areas of study at the tertiary level including Mathematics, Engineering, Finance, Science, Data Science and Computer Science.
+You will also develop an in-depth background for further studies in mathematics and mathematics-related fields that are utilised in for further studies in areas of study at the tertiary level including Mathematics, Engineering, Finance, Science, Data Science and Computer Science.

 Who is it for?

 This subject is for students who enjoy applying their mathematical skillset to solve diverse problems and investigating the building blocks of different mathematical systems.